-Unfortunately many things can go wrong during surgery, especially the anesthetic itself.
+Unfortunately, many things can go wrong during surgery, especially the anaesthetic itself.

 The exact number is difficult to ascertain given different definitions and understandings of anaesthetic mortality.
-Death during surgery is not necessarily as a result of the anesthetic, and patients must remember that the condition that led them to need surgery may be the cause of death.
+Death during surgery is not necessarily a result of the anaesthetic, and patients must remember that the condition that led them to need surgery may be the cause of death.

 Also, patients should do all that they can to ensure that they are fit for anaesthetic, by living a healthy lifestyle and ensuring that their anaesthetist has been informed of all prior health conditions, current medications and previous experiences with anaesthetic.